Plutarch's Life of Timoleon

 Part One

-Furthermore, the river of Crimissus being risen high through the great rage of waters, and also for the multitude of people that passed over it, [it] did overflow the valley all about: which being full of ditches, many caves, and hollow places, it was straight all drowned over, and filled with many running streams, that ran overthwart the field, without any certain channel.
-The Carthaginians being compassed all about with these waters, they could hardly [find their] way out of it.
+Furthermore, the River Crimissus being risen high through the great rage of waters, and also for the multitude of people that passed over it, it did overflow the valley all about: which being full of ditches, many caves, and hollow places, it was straight all drowned over, and filled with many running streams, that ran overthwart the field, without any certain channel.
+The Carthaginians being compassed all about with these waters, they could hardly find their way out of it.

-So as in the end, they being overcome with the storm that still did beat upon them, and the Grecians having slain [many] of their men at the first onset, to the number of four hundred of their choicest men, who made the first front of their battle: all the rest of their army turned their backs immediately, and fled for life.
-Insomuch, some of them being followed very near [by the Syracusans] were put to the sword in the midst of the valley; others, holding one another hard by the arms together in the midst of the river as they passed over, were carried down the stream and drowned with the swiftness and violence of the river.
-But the greatest number did think by footmanship to recover the hills thereabouts; [but they] were overtaken by them that were light armed, and [they] put to the sword every man.
+So as in the end, they being overcome with the storm that still did beat upon them, and the Grecians having slain many of their men at the first onset, to the number of four hundred of their choicest men, who made the first front of their battle: all the rest of their army turned their backs immediately, and fled for life.

 Part Two